eidy/pooping/README.md

 - Player eats too much (satiated) and tummy growls
 - Poop decomposes and will grow flowers or mushrooms eventually (Thanks to Oldercoder for the idea)
 - API which when called makes a hilarious pooping sounds (the kids love it) - great for calling from mobs
+- New!
+Poop as a Magical Fertilizer - Giving the ability to quickly grow plants and saplings. (uses optional bonemeal mod)

 Download at https://github.com/eidy/pooping/archive/master.zip